Bellingcat: Notable cases

-On 12 January 2023, Bellingcat's lead investigator Christo Grozev was placed on Russia's Most Wanted list.

 MH17

 On 17 July 2014 Malaysia Airlines Flight 17, a passenger flight from Amsterdam to Kuala Lumpur, was shot down while flying over eastern Ukraine.
 All 283 passengers and 15 crew members died after the Boeing 777 was hit by a burst of "high-energy objects".

 In a press conference, Russian officials said Ukrainian forces had destroyed the flight and presented radar data, expert testimony and a satellite image.
 The radar data that showed another aircraft in the vicinity of MH17 was debunked as falling debris from MH17 by experts.
 A man claiming to be a Spanish air traffic controller in Kyiv stated in interviews that two Ukrainian fighter jets followed the Malaysian plane.
 The Spanish embassy later said that there was no Spanish air traffic controller at either of Kyiv's airports.
 The satellite image showed an aircraft firing on the airliner but Bellingcat exposed the photo as a composite of Google images, with the Malaysian airline logo even being misplaced.

 On 9 November 2014, the Bellingcat MH17 investigation team published a report titled "MH17: Source of the Separatists' Buk".
 Based on evidence from open sources, primarily social media, the report links a Buk missile launcher that was filmed and photographed in eastern Ukraine on 17 July to the downing of the MH17 flight.
 The report, which included photographs and maps, details the movements of the Buk in eastern Ukraine on 17 July, evidence that the Buk originated from the 53rd Anti-Aircraft Rocket Brigade in Kursk, Russia, along with a convoy headed towards the Ukrainian border, and the activity of the vehicles seen in the same convoy after 17 July.
 The Dutch-led international joint investigation team later made similar findings.
 The head of the Netherlands' National Crime Squad said they officially concluded that the missile that shot down MH17 "is from the 53rd anti-aircraft missile brigade from Kursk in the Russian Federation".

 In June 2015, Bellingcat published evidence that Russia had used Adobe Photoshop to manipulate satellite images of the MH17 disaster.
 Image forensics expert Jens Kriese of Germany said that Bellingcat's report used invalid methods to reach its conclusion.
 In a follow-up report, Bellingcat published crowdfunded satellite imagery and further analysis that supported their claim.

 A December 2017 article published by Bellingcat cited a quote from the 2017 British Intelligence and Security Committee report in which a British Secret Intelligence Service (SIS) source had stated "we know beyond any reasonable doubt that the Russian military supplied and subsequently recovered the missile launcher" which shot down MH17.

-In July 2019, Bellingcat released a six part podcast series, produced by Novel, taking an in-depth look at their investigation.
+In July 2019, Bellingcat released a six part podcast series, produced by Novel Audio, taking an in-depth look at their investigation.
+An additional two episodes were released in July 2020.